bsebesta/portfolio-v2/content/notes/100-days-of-learning-visual-UI.md

 6. **Analyzing UI Designs.** Whenever I looked back over a design, I tried to
 7. **Making components early.** Following Ridd's advice, I learned to make components early and often.
 8. **Essential Figma Plugins and Shortcuts.** Shortcuts, man.
 Use them!
+-->

 ---

-This is where I'm at so far, in the middle of copywork.
-I'll fill in more details (and screenshots!) once I get them!
+This is where I'm at so far, in the middle of _more intentional copywork_.